Deutsche Welle will once again be airing the Eurovision Song Contest, with this year’s final being aired on the channel.

-For a third year running Deutsche Welle will be broadcasting the Eurovision Song Contest to viewers internationally.
-Deutsche Welle is Germany’s public international broadcaster providing German language content across the globe, as well as in thirty languages both online and via television.
+For a fourth contest running Deutsche Welle will be broadcasting the Eurovision Song Contest to viewers internationally.
+Deutsche Welle is Germany’s public international broadcaster providing German-language content across the globe, as well as in thirty languages both online and via television.